hdShang/arxiv-daily/docs/cs-LG/2025-12-23/papers/251220084v1-qe-catalytic-a-graph-language-multimodal-base-model-for-relaxed-ener.md

 ---
 layout: default
-title: QE-Catalytic: A Graph-Language Multimodal Base Model for Relaxed-Energy Prediction in Catalytic Adsorption
+title: "QE-Catalytic: A Graph-Language Multimodal Base Model for Relaxed-Energy Prediction in Catalytic Adsorption"
 ---

 # QE-Catalytic: A Graph-Language Multimodal Base Model for Relaxed-Energy Prediction in Catalytic Adsorption